KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 License: GPLv3
 License URI: license.txt

-Just another collection of helpful widget extensions for SiteOrigin Page Builder.
-Simple but flexible and useful.
+Just another collection of user-friendly widget extensions for SiteOrigin Page Builder.

 == Description ==

-The Zen Addons for SiteOrigin Page Builder gives you a collection of widgets that you can use and customize.
-All the widgets are under SiteOrigin widget framework.
+Make the most out of SiteOrigin Page Builder with the help of Zen Addons!
+Our widget collection includes a variety of tools that are not only user-friendly but also built on the SiteOrigin widget framework, making them even more powerful.

 = Builder Framework Compatibility =
-- Page Builder by SiteOrigin (tested plugin version up to): 2.11.8
+- Page Builder by SiteOrigin (tested plugin version up to): 2.20.4
-- SiteOrigin Widgets Bundle (tested plugin version up to): 1.17.11
+- SiteOrigin Widgets Bundle (tested plugin version up to): 1.46.5

 = Widget Features =
 * Spacer, create an empty space between elements.